filipemansano-mongodb/kubernetes-enterprise/certificates/readme.md

 # Configuring Certificates

+> NOTE: In this part we will create self-signed certificates, if you already have the certificates in your company you can use them instead of creating new ones

 This guide outlines the steps to configure certificates setting up Cert-Manager, generating self-signed certificates, creating a CA issuer and creating certificates.

 ## Files Overview